The Ultimate Guide to Glass Types: Choosing Performance, Safety & Style

 Solar Control (Summer Cool)

 Essential for South-facing rooms.
-This glass reflects solar heat away from the house.
-If you are building a conservatory or have large bi-folds in Hampshire, this prevents the “greenhouse effect” in July.
+This glass uses advanced coatings to reflect the sun’s harsh infrared heat away from the house.
+If you are building a conservatory or have large bi-folds in Hampshire, this prevents the dreaded “greenhouse effect” in July.

 Read the Solar Control Guide